 3) Who wins?

-After reviewing the pros and cons of both Hootsuite and Loomly, it’s time to see who comes out on top.
+After reviewing the pros and cons of both Loomly and Hootsuite social media calender, it’s time to see who comes out on top.
 Both platforms have their strengths which are mentioned above.
-However, according to my research and feedback, it looks like Loomly offers a better overall product to its customers.
+However, according to my research and feedback, it looks like Loomly offers a better overall product to its customers and offers a number of social media calendar benefits.

-When comparing the features, you get for the price you’re paying Loomly offers much more value.
+When comparing the features, you get for the price you’re paying Loomly offers much more value and provides a better social media editorial calendar.
 No doubt you can still get the similar features on Hootsuite.
 However, you will need to upgrade your plan to have access to that, and that’s bit irritating when you want to get started with analytics sooner.

 There are other areas where Hootsuite falls short compared to Loomly.
 The overall analytics offered on Hootsuite is quite rudimentary and only if you upgrade to the premium plan do you get access to their full reporting features.